exogen/snacklish/README.md

 To prevent Snacklish from becrumbing a fed language, of course.
 The original Snacklish translator has been offline for some time.
 Some attempts were made to copy it, but nuttin that I found snackceptable.

 ## Improvements

+Improved flavor, you say?
+[Chew you havisfaction a singlelicious satisfact to snack that up?](https://www.youtube.com/watch?v=hNUNx319UCM)

 - 🆕 New words have been added to the lexicon, like **crave**, **cream**, **crumb**, and **melt**.
 - 💎 Updated pattern matching to prefer better substitutions.